spywhere/Javatar/README.md

 #### Package Updates Notifications
 In order to notice important notes to all users, in stable channel or development channel or both, Javatar use custom notification system which will notice you *only once* when Javatar is ready to use.
 You can opt out this notification by settings `message_id` to `-1` in Javatar's user settings file, note that you can see update notes in README file or you will miss further important update notes.

+### Statistics and Usages Policy
+From 13 Apr 2014, Javatar will collect statistics and usages of Javatar to help improve the package features.
+Data we have collected are your Javatar's settings and Sublime Text informations.
+To disable automatic sending statistics and usages, set `send_stats_and_usages` to `false` and Javatar will not send any statistics and usages anymore.

 ### Actions History
 Actions History tracks how you use Javatar and helps solve the problem.
 By provides useful informations as request by developer (only when you submit an issue).
 A Javatar Action History Report will looks like this when using it properly...